geopm/geopm/docs/source/index.rst

 |:closed_lock_with_key:| Utilize fine-grained access management
   - Grant per-user or per-group access to individual metrics and controls
-  - More granular management of features than the underlying OS access mechanisms provide
+  - Gain more granular management of features than the underlying OS access mechanisms provide
 |:safety_vest:| Provide safe access to hardware settings
   - Ensure that user-driven changes to hardware settings are reverted when the